The Battery Boom Will Draw $620 Billion in Investment by 2040

 Here are six key takeaways from the latest BNEF battery forecast:

-- Annual energy-storage deployments are now forecast to exceed 50 gigawatt-hours by 2020.
+- Cumulative energy-storage deployments are now forecast to exceed 50 gigawatt-hours by 2020.
 That’s three years earlier than BNEF’s outlook from just last year.

 - Energy storage may be equivalent to 7 percent of the world’s total installed power capacity by 2040.